seansfkelley/nas-download-manager/README.md

 ## About

 Synology Download Manager allows you to add and manage your download tasks on your Synology DiskStation right from your browser.

-Synology Download Manager requires a Synology NAS with DSM version 4 or higher and is [not yet compatible with DSM 7](https://github.com/seansfkelley/synology-download-manager/issues/166) (currently in beta).
+It requires a Synology NAS with DSM version 4 or higher.

 ### Features